junxit/us-congress-bills-110/metadata.md

 - Rep. Watson, Diane E. [D-CA-33] (W000794)
 - Rep. Roybal-Allard, Lucille [D-CA-34] (R000486)
 - Rep. Waters, Maxine [D-CA-35] (W000187)
+- Rep. Woolsey, Lynn C. [D-CA-6] (W000738)
+- Rep. Payne, Donald M. [D-NJ-10] (P000149)
+- Rep. Delahunt, William D. [D-MA-10] (D000210)

 ## Committees (1)

 - House — Foreign Affairs Committee

+## Recorded votes (1)

+- 2008-09-09 — [House 110-2-570](votes/house-110-2-0570.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (404–1)

 ## Actions

 - 2008-05-07 — Introduced in House
 - 2008-05-07 — Introduced in House
 - 2008-05-07 — Referred to the House Committee on Foreign Affairs.
+- 2008-09-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-09 — Considered as unfinished business. (consideration: CR H7893-7894)
+- 2008-09-09 — Considered under suspension of the rules. (consideration: CR H7866-7869)
+- 2008-09-09 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+344.
+- 2008-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-09 — Ms. Jackson-Lee moved to suspend the rules and agree to the resolution, as amended.
+- 2008-09-09 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 1, 4 Present (Roll no. 570). (text: CR H7866)
+- 2008-09-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 1, 4 Present (Roll no. 570).(text: CR H7866)
+- 2008-09-09 — The title of the measure was amended.
+Agreed to without objection.